 What Are Some Examples of Small Business Expenses?

-The types of business expenses you incur will vary depending on your specific business.
-For instance, a photographer adds miles to his personal vehicle while driving to the various events that he’s been hired to shoot.
-He also likely takes on expenses related to equipment, editing software and his home office, a portion of his condo that he uses exclusively for his business.
-A retail shop owner, on the other hand, naturally incurs other types of expenses, including her on-hand inventory, storage, and employee wages.
+The types of business expenses vary depending on your specific business.
+For instance, a photographer who drives to events he’s been hired to shoot adds miles to his personal vehicle, which can be expensed.
+He may also have expenses related to equipment, editing software and his home office, a portion of his condo that he uses exclusively for his business.
+A retail shop owner, on the other hand, incurs other types of expenses, including her on-hand inventory, storage, and employee wages.

-Common business expenses that nearly all companies share, no matter the size or the industry, include costs related to advertising and marketing, office space, utilities, payment to employees and vendors, software (e.g., bookkeeping), and necessary equipment.
+Common business expenses shared by nearly all companies, no matter the size or the industry, include advertising and marketing, office space, utilities, payments to employees and vendors, software (e.g. bookkeeping), and necessary equipment.

 What Can Be Written Off as a Business Expense?